-$$S(i,j) = (I \times K)(i,j) = \sum{m} \sum{n} I(m,n)K(i-m,j-n)$$ where I is the input and K is the kernel; the input indices are represented by i and j, and the kernel indices are represented by m and n.
+$$S(i,j) = (I \times K)(i,j) = \sum{m} \sum{n} I(m,n) K(i-m,j-n)$$ where I is the input and K is the kernel; the input indices are represented by i and j, and the kernel indices are represented by m and n.

-The datasets used in this study were obtained under permission from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
+The data sets used in this study were obtained under permission from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
 The ADNI was launched in 2003 as a public-private partnership.
-The primary goal of ADNI has been to test whether MRI, biological markers, and clinical as well as neuropsychological assessment can be combined to measure the progression of MCI and early AD.
-The ADNI is separated into 3 studies of 5 years, while the first was prolonged by 2 years under the name ADNI-GO.
+The primary goal of ADNI has been to test whether MRI, biological markers and clinical as well as neuropsychological assessment can be combined to measure the progression of MCI and early AD.
+The ADNI is separated into three studies of 5 years, while the first was prolonged by 2 years under the name ADNI-GO.
 In total, 2517 people of ages 55-90 participated in the study.
-The ADNI encourages the use of their standardized datasets to ensure consistency in analysis and direct comparison of various methods among studies.
-We, therefore, used their two standardized datasets 'ADNI1:Complete 2Yr 1.5T', and 'ADNI1:Complete 3Yr 1.5T', which contain MRI that have passed quality control assessment [20].
+The ADNI encourages the use of their standardised data sets to ensure consistency in analysis and direct comparison of various methods among studies.
+We, therefore, used their two standardised data sets 'ADNI1: complete 2 year 1.5T' and 'ADNI1: complete 3 year 1.5T', which contain MRI that has passed quality control assessment.

-Our dataset consists of 3312 images, distributed in 828 MRI of CN subjects, 453 MRI of AD patients, and 1203 MRI of MCI patients.
-The dataset was split into one with CN and AD subjects (1281 MRI), and one with CN and MCI subjects (2031 MRI).
-Since the participants of the ADNI study returned for more than one check-up, any patient can have up to 12 MRI, which are not identical as they are taken at different moments, and every MRI in the standardized dataset was treated independently.
-The dataset, thus, refers to 99 AD patients, 212 MCI patients, and a control group of 165 CN subjects.
-We present the demographic information of the included subjects in Table 2, to enable comparison with other studies.
+Our data set consists of 3312 images, distributed in 828 MRI of CN subjects, 453 MRI of patients with AD and 1203 MRI of patients with MCI.
+The data set was split into one with CN and AD subjects (1281 MRI), and one with CN and MCI subjects (2031 MRI).
+Since the participants of the ADNI study returned for more than one check-up, any patient can have up to 12 MRI, which are not identical as they are taken at different moments, and every MRI in the standardised data set was treated independently.
+The data set, thus, refers to 99 patients with AD, 212 patients with MCI and a control group of 165 CN subjects.
+We present the demographic information of the included subjects in table 2, to enable comparison with other studies.

+Table 2 Demographic information of subjects in the dataset

 MCI AD CN

 Images 891 412 662

 Subjects 212 99 165

 Gender 142 M / 70 F 52 M / 47 F 82 M / 83 F

-A = - $\mu = 75.84$ $\mu = 76.49$ $\mu = 76.93$

-Age $\sigma = 7.02$ $\sigma = 7.43$ $\sigma = 5.23$
+Age μ=75.84 σ=7.02 μ=76.49 σ=7.43 μ=76.93 σ=5.23